Engaged Citizens. Innovative Ideas.

 WXZ Development, Inc.

-Apply to Join the FutureHeights Board of Directors
+Interested in joining the FutureHeights Board of Directors?

 Are you filled with ideas and energy for improving your community?
 Can you give time and talent to make the Heights an even better place to live?

 FutureHeights seeks candidates for its board of directors to fill seats as current members’ terms expire.
 New board members will serve a three-year term.
 Applicants should be members of Cleveland Heights or University Heights communities.
 Applicants should have a vested interest in the organization and the communities it serves and have the time and talent to donate to the success of the organization and its programming.
-Applications are due by March 1, 2024, and can be found at the link below.
+Applications can be found at the link below.
+Applications are accepted on a rolling basis and can be submitted at any time.

 Board Service Overview